-Pets are allowed in non-designated bathing beach areas within our state parks and recreation areas.
-The following parks have sections of pet friendly shorelines:
+Pet-friendly shoreline - Pets are allowed in non-designated bathing beach areas within state parks and recreation areas.
+The following parks have sections of pet-friendly shorelines:

 - Baraga State Park

-- Brighton Recreation Area - pet-friendly section of shoreline available on Chilson Pond
+- Brighton Recreation Area (section of shoreline on Chilson Pond)

-- Burt Lake State Park - pet-friendly section shoreline available on Burt Lake
+- Burt Lake State Park (section of shoreline on Burt Lake)

-- Dodge #4 State Park - a section of pet-friendly shoreline is available to the west of the rock jetty
+- Dodge #4 State Park (section of shoreline located to the west of the rock jetty)

-- Harrisville State Park - pet-friendly section of shoreline available at the north end of the camper's beach (accessible via a foot trail near site #103)
+- Harrisville State Park (section of shoreline located on the north end of the camper's beach; accessible via foot trail near site #103)

-- Holland State Park - the pet friendly beach is located in the Lake Macatawa day use area directly across from the Lake Mac campground
+- Holland State Park (located in the Lake Macatawa day-use area directly across from the Lake Mac Campground)

 - Holly Recreation Area

-- McLain State Park - portion of Lake Superior shoreline is pet-friendly
+- McLain State Park (portion of Lake Superior shoreline)

-- Mears State Park - southernmost section of shoreline is pet-friendly
+- Mears State Park (southernmost section of shoreline)

-- Otsego Lake State Park - pet-friendly section of shoreline on Otsego Lake (only accessible via a flight of stairs near site 64 and may not be accessible during high water)
+- Otsego Lake State Park (section of shoreline on Otsego Lake accessible via a flight of stairs near site 64 - may not be accessible during high water)

-- Porcupine Mountains Wilderness State Park - entire length of park shoreline
+- Porcupine Mountains Wilderness State Park (entire length of Lake Superior park shoreline)

-- Port Crescent State Park - pet-friendly section of shoreline available near the mouth of the Pinnebog River (accessible via the steel bridge that connects to the hiking trails closest to the campground)
+- Port Crescent State Park (section of shoreline available near the mouth of the Pinnebog River accessible via the steel bridge that connects to the hiking trails closest to the campground)

-- Sleepy Hollow State Park - a section of pet-friendly shoreline is available 100 yards north of the Lake Ovid swimming beach; follow ‘Dog Beach’ signs from the main beach parking lot
+- Sleepy Hollow State Park (section of shoreline located 100 yards north of the Lake Ovid swimming beach)

-- South Higgins Lake State Park - two pet-friendly areas of shoreline, including the day-use area and a campers-only area near the west campground
+- South Higgins Lake State Park (section of shoreline in the day-use area and a campers-only area near the west campground)

-- Tawas Point State Park - pet-friendly section of shoreline available on Tawas Bay between the campground and the lighthouse (enclosed by fencing)
+- Tawas Point State Park (section of shoreline available on Tawas Bay between the campground and the lighthouse - enclosed by fencing)

 - Twin Lakes State Park

-- Warren Dunes State Park - 2.5 miles of pet-friendly Lake Michigan shoreline (north of the northernmost swim buoy)
+- Warren Dunes State Park (2.5 miles of pet-friendly Lake Michigan shoreline located north of the northernmost swim buoy)

-- Young State Park - a section of pet-friendly shoreline is available east of the boat launch
+- Young State Park (section of shoreline available east of the boat launch)